 The Empire State Building has been an architectural icon since it opened in 1931 as the world’s tallest building.
 It boasted more than 2 million square feet of speculative office space that could be combined and subdivided in innumerable ways to meet tenants’ needs.
 Its Art Deco interiors are unparalleled.
 While the building today faces competition from newer office towers, the elan of the Empire State Building remains strong.

-When the current owners sought to improve the financial viability of the property, they developed a multi-pronged approach – repair the bones of the building, restore significant historic elements including the Art Deco lobby, renovate office floors for contemporary users, freshen the visitor experience and, most important, improve energy efficiency.
+When the owners sought to improve the financial viability of the property, they developed a multi-pronged approach – repair the bones of the building, restore significant historic elements including the Art Deco lobby, renovate office floors for contemporary users, freshen the visitor experience and, most important, improve energy efficiency.

 Rosin Preservation was hired to prepare historic tax credit applications for the project, providing the owner with a level of expertise unmatched by local consultants.